CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 <img src="https://cards.scryfall.io/large/front/3/5/350c41af-18e5-4ce8-b3b1-64baa85b1acb.jpg?1562197862" alt="Serra Angel" style="width:325px;"/>

-Serra Angel costs five mana total, and at least 2 must be white.
+Serra Angel costs five mana total, at least 2 of which must be white.
 It is a creature and has the subtype of angel.
-Serra Angel has two abilities, flying and vigilence.
+Serra Angel has two abilities, flying and vigilance.
 Finally, in the bottom right of the card are its combat statistics.
 The first number is its power, 4, and the second is its toughness, also 4.
 We'll talk about this more in the **creatures** section below.

 ### Types of cards